Mordechai Vanunu

-Vanunu spent 18 years in prison, including more than 11 in solitary confinement, though no such restriction is mentioned in Israel's penal code, nor imposed by his verdict.
+Vanunu spent 18 years in prison, including more than 11 in solitary confinement, though this type of punishment is not prescribed anywhere in Israel's penal code, nor imposed by his verdict.
 Released from prison in 2004, he was further subjected to a broad array of restrictions on his speech and his movement and arrested several times for violations of his parole terms, giving interviews to foreign journalists and attempting to leave Israel.
-He claims to have suffered from "cruel and barbaric treatment" at the hands of prison authorities and suggests that things would have been different if he had not converted to Christianity.
+He claims to have suffered from "cruel and barbaric treatment" at the hands of prison authorities, and suggests that things would have been different if he had not converted to Christianity.

 In 2007 Vanunu was sentenced to six months in prison for violating terms of his parole.
 The sentence was considered unusually severe even by the prosecution, who expected a suspended sentence.
 In response, Amnesty International issued a press release in July 2007, stating that "The organization considers Mordechai Vanunu to be a prisoner of conscience and calls for his immediate and unconditional release."
 In May 2010 Vanunu was arrested again and sentenced to three months in jail on a charge that he had met foreigners, in violation of conditions of his 2004 release from prison.
+Since his most recent release from prison, Vanunu has been banned from leaving Israel to apply for asylum and join his wife in Norway, each time the expiration date of the ban approaches it has been extended; this situation is unchanged as of 2026.

 Vanunu has been characterized internationally as a whistleblower.
 American whistleblower Daniel Ellsberg has referred to him as "the preeminent hero of the nuclear era".
 In 1987, he was awarded the Right Livelihood Award for "his courage and self-sacrifice in revealing the extent of Israel's nuclear weapons program".
-Israel regards Vanunu as a traitor.
-In the Israeli media, he is known as the "atomic spy" (Hebrew: מרגל האטום; /he/).
+Israel claims and regards Vanunu as a traitor.